 With over 25 years’ experience in education, I am a firm believer in the concept of life-long learning.
 Whether it’s a formal qualification or learning to develop confidence and self-awareness, it is something that I enjoy sharing to help people feel more empowered.

 My main areas of interest and expertise are leadership, teamwork and psychology.
 With expertise in fitness and outdoor activities too, I believe that health and well-being is part of becoming more self-aware; and can help develop confidence that contributes in many ways.

-Stephanie leads Chwarae Teg’s Engagement Team, who are responsible for engaging with both women and businesses across Wales for Agile Nation2.
+Stephanie has strategic oversight and operational leadership of Chwarae Teg’s commercial enterprise.
+Responsible for planning, developing and implementing income generation and surplus raising activities based on Chwarae Teg’s goals and objectives.
 Stephanie has a proven record of leading from the front, managing successful sales teams for global organisations, while juggling multiple responsibilities in high pressure, targeted environments.
 Stephanie is passionate about equality for all and driven by positive societal changes.

 Tomos supports Chwarae Teg’s public affairs and policy work.
 In his role, he’s responsible for our engagement with the Senedd, Welsh Government, Westminster and UK Government.
 Tomos works to identify the change needed to tackle the structural causes of gender inequality through drafting policy papers, consultation responses and articles.
 Tomos has a detailed knowledge of Welsh politics and policy and is currently in the process of finishing his PhD in British politics from the University of Bath.